-Please ensure all taps are fully turned off when not in use.
+Please ensure all taps are fully turned off when not in use (except when winterising.

 We recommend the use of Milton 2 sterilising fluid for cleaning and sterilising the water tank and system.

 An explanatory leaflet is available from: The Milton Food Hygiene Advisory Service, Whitehall Lane, Egham, Surrey, TW20 9NW